Emma Miskew: Scotties repeat champions and world silver medallists (2013–14)

-The Homan rinks 2014 Scotties win earned her team a berth at the 2014 Ford World Women's Curling Championship in Saint John, New Brunswick.
+The Homan rinks 2014 Scotties win earned her team a berth at the 2014 World Women's Curling Championship in Saint John, New Brunswick.
 The team had a better event than the previous worlds, as they only lost one round robin game to finish first place heading into the playoffs.
 The team defeated Switzerland's Binia Feltscher in the 1 vs. 2 Page playoff game, but were unable to beat them again when they faced each other in the final match.
 Miskew and the rest of her Canadian team thus had to settle for a silver medal.

 The Homan rink ended the season with a loss in the final of the 2014 Players' Championship against the Olympic gold medalist Jennifer Jones.
 The match marked the last game for second Alison Kreviazuk on the team, as she moved to Sweden to be with her boyfriend Fredrik Lindberg who played for Niklas Edin.
 Kreviazuk had played for Homan since they were bantam aged.
 Kreviazuk was replaced by Joanne Courtney from Edmonton.